cs2103aug2015-w13-4j/main/User-Guide.md

 User input in the command bar: `delete <s/n>` to delete a task

 ## View tasks
+Users are able to view the tasks according to their preference as seen below
 ### Sort by priority
 ### Sort by due dates